HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 ### Adoption by rank

-A useful proxy for "where the big stores live" is to segment by site popularity.
 In general, the most popular sites are more likely to be professionally engineered, heavily optimized, and backed by larger budgets.

-The table below shows how the share of sites that are ecommerce increases as we include less‑popular sites.
+The following table shows how the share of sites that are ecommerce increases as we include less‑popular sites.

 <figure>
   <table>